Virginia governor's wife hid gifts, says corruption trial witness

 "If the governor of the state embraces the product ... it gives it credibility," Perito said.

-He added that the governor told him that he personally took Anatabloc, Star Scientific's main product, at a launch of the product at the governor’s mansion in August 2011.
+He added that the governor told him he personally took Anatabloc, Star Scientific's main product, at a launch of the product at the governor’s mansion in August 2011.

 To win a conviction, prosecutors must convince the jury that the governor took official acts to help Williams.
 Attorneys for the couple have argued that accepting the gifts and money was unseemly but not illegal.